Californians Prepare for Wildfires with Solar+Storage

 Having helped like-minded residents all across Los Angeles County, Andrew Read of Voltage River readily recommended installing a solar energy system with 10 year warrantied, non-toxic, cobalt-free, SimpliPhi PHI batteries.
 Andrew knew that Terry and Jim needed more than just a solar energy system to keep their power on, as solar energy systems without batteries are automatically shut down by utilities during a power outage as a safety measure.

-In fact, many residents who have installed solar energy systems to maintain power during power outages outages don’t realize that their solar generation feeds into the grid, not their home, during an outage.
+In fact, many residents who have installed solar energy systems to maintain power during power outages don’t realize that they cannot access their solar generation during an outage unless they have batteries to store the solar generation in.
 By adding PHI batteries and chargers, the home can operate independently of the grid and use solar plus energy storage to keep the lights on.

 When it came to the batteries, Andrew knew reliability and safety were critical.
 Andrew elaborated, “The PHI batteries are very reliable and sturdy.
 They are also extremely safe due to the fact they come with 80 Amp breakers and use the most environmentally benign lithium ion chemistry — lithium iron phosphate, which is not prone to thermal runaway or fire.”
 Also as a result of using the safest lithium ion chemistry, the PHI batteries are able to operate in a much wider temperature range, crucial during wildfire season.